mcrwfrd/Balzac-for-Jekyll/about.md

 ***
 I am currently completing a joint Mathematics and Physics degree at McGill University in Montreal, Canada.
 My interested is especially piqued by areas mathematical physics such as group theory, quantum mechanics, topology and complex analysis.

-I like to teach myself things outside of school by reading and doing.
+I like to teach myself things outside of school by reading and practising.
 Lately I've been learning about computer programming and creative writing.

 While away from my desk, I can be found skiing, trail running, rock climbing, or socializing at one of Montreal's many beautiful cafes.